TechnicJelle/BlueMapAreaControl/README.md

 ## [Click here to download!](../../releases/latest)
+**Install this addon by adding the jar-file into bluemap's `packs` folder.**

 ## Configuration
 The configuration for this plugin uses [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) files.

-In the `plugins/BlueMapAreaControl` folder you should make a `.conf` file for each BlueMap map you want to control, with the map-id as the name.\
+In the `config/bluemapareacontrol` folder you should make a `.conf` file for each BlueMap map you want to control, with the map-id as the name.\
 When you install this plugin for the first time, it will generate a template config for each registered BlueMap map.

 This is the default config: